wwoast/constantina/docs/ADMIN.md

 and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.

 Each instance of Constantina has an opaque ID that it addes to its JWE tokens.
-A given instance will only validate the cookie that contains the correct opaque ID.
+A given instance will only validate the cookie that contains the correct opaque ID in its cookie name.
 The opaque instance ID is stored in `constantina.ini` along with the other `hostname` and `port` information.